-Not many user reviews for Red Stag are available.
-Many of the ratings you’ll find online are assessments of what it’s like to work for Red Stag, rather than to employ its services.
+A limited number of Red Stag reviews are available.
+Many of the ratings you’ll find online are assessments of what it’s like to work for Red Stag rather than employ its services.
 Despite the lack of quantity, the company’s existing user reviews provide a well-rounded look at what it’s like to use them as a fulfillment partner.

-A handful of reviewers mentioned that they are based in Europe and use Red Stag to fulfill their US, Canada, and Mexico sales.
+A handful of reviewers based in Europe use Red Stag to fulfill their US, Canada, and Mexico sales.
 These users expressed satisfaction with the company’s flexibility and attentiveness.

-At the time of writing, the only negative reviews for Red Stag are from previous employees who were rating their experience working for the company.
+At the time of writing, nearly all of the negative reviews for Red Stag are from previous employees and truckers who were rating their experience working for the company.
 A few positive reviews mention being disappointed in the company’s shipping network, which was previously limited to solely FedEx.
 Red Stag has now expanded to shipping with UPS, USPS, Amazon, and OnTrac as well.